nerab/paradeiser/VISION.md

       TODO Ordered list of pomodori and breaks, each with annotations (like a time sheet)

 The same options as for regular reports apply.
 The timesheet report also details the efficiency of each location.

+### Report Formatting
+By default The output of reports is formatted as [markdown](http://TODO), so that it can easily be read at the command line, but also piped into a markdown processor, e.g. for HTML generation with [redcloth](http://TODO):

+      $ par report | redcloth | bcat

+Here, the HTML produced by redcloth is piped into `bcat`, which opens a browser with the produced HTML.

 ### Exporting a Report